-A delightful dish of roasted Pork Tenderloin and fennel scented with Rosemary and served on a bed of baby Spinach.
-A wonderful Spring time dinner.
+This is a delightful recipe of roasted Pork Tenderloin with Fennel which is scented with Rosemary before being served on a bed of baby Spinach.
+I love this recipe as it makes a wonderful Springtime dinner.

 *Adapted from Donna Hay